6 Common Bad Posture Symptoms: Are You Suffering from Poor Posture?

 1. Rounded shoulders (and tight pecs)

 Occurring in tandem, high rounded shoulders and tight pectoral muscles are signs of poor posture common among office workers.
-Excessive time spent sitting at a computer can lead to a tightening and shortening of the muscles in the front of the shoulders (pectorals), and a lengthening and weakening of the back muscles.
+Excessive time spent sitting at a computer can tighten and shorten the muscles in the front of the shoulders (pectorals) and lengthen and weaken the back muscles.

-Rounded shoulders can also result from muscular imbalances that occur when too much focus is placed on developing the chest muscles at the gym, while neglecting the upper/mid back.
-Doing so places increased strain on the shoulder joint and can cause rotator cuff tears and impingement.
+Rounded shoulders can also result from muscular imbalances that occur when too much focus is placed on developing the chest muscles at the gym while neglecting the upper/mid back.
+Doing so increases strain on the shoulder joint, leading to shoulder pain, rotator cuff tears, and impingement.

 The Fix

-Rounded shoulders can be corrected by stretching the front of the chest and neck, while strengthening the back muscles.
+Stretching the front of the chest and neck while strengthening the back muscles can correct rounded shoulders.

 2. Forward head carriage

-A forward head carriage arises from poor postures that cause the neck to slant forwards, usually while at the computer, or when using mobile phones or tablets.
-Hence the coining of the term tech neck.
+A forward head posture arises from poor postures that cause the neck to slant forward, usually while at the computer or using mobile phones or tablets.
+Hence, the term tech neck was coined.

-This forward slant of the neck places a lot more stress on the cervical spine and can create muscle imbalances as the body compensates to find efficient ways to hold the head upright.
+This forward slant of the neck places much more stress on the cervical spine.
+It can create muscle imbalances as the body compensates to find efficient ways to hold the head upright.
 Over time, a forward head carriage can lead to degenerative changes in the neck, cause disc bulges and, potentially, nerve impingement.

 The Fix